Repositories

 }

-The first method finds all customers whose names match the given search term.
-It is good practice to always limit the size of your query results, which is why the method also has a maxResult parameter.
-This protects your application from running out of memory in case the query result turns out to be much larger than anticipated.
+parameter.
+It protects the application from running out of memory in case the query result is much larger than anticipated.
 If too many customers are returned, the user has to tweak the search term and try again.

-The second method finds all the customers in the data storage, but splits it up into pages.
-The PageRequest object contains information about where to start retrieving data, how many customers to retrieve, how to sort them, and so on.
+object contains information about where to start retrieving data, how many customers to retrieve, how to sort them, and so on.

 One way of solving this problem is to introduce query specifications.
 A query specification is an object that explains which entities should be included in the query result.
-In the earlier example, you can replace all the query methods with a single one:
+In the earlier example, you can replace all query methods with a single one:

 public interface CustomerRepository extends Repository<CustomerId, Customer> {